I Melt with You: Commercial performance

 Modern English re-recorded the song for their 1990 album Pillow Lips.
 The song re-appeared on the Hot 100, peaking at number 76 in July, and re-appeared on the Dance charts, peaking at number 25 in August.
-The reformed original line up of the band re-recorded it again in 2010 in a completely reworked style for inclusion in the movie I Melt With You.
+The reformed original line up of the band re-recorded it again in 2010 in a completely reworked style for inclusion in the film I Melt with You.

 The song is among the top 500 songs ever played on U.S. radio.
 The group received a lifetime achievement award at the BMI Awards in 2017, celebrating 3 million plays of the song.
 It is ranked #39 on VH1's 100 Greatest Songs of the 80s.
-As Modern English's only major hit song, they are generally considered one-hit wonders, despite not reaching the Top 40 of the U.S. Hot 100 during either of its runs on that chart.
+As Modern English's only major hit song, they are generally considered one-hit wonders, despite not reaching the top 40 of the U.S. Hot 100 during either of its runs on that chart.
 It was ranked #7 on VH1's 100 Greatest One Hit Wonders of the 80s.